 Let’s begin by taking a look at an example.
 We will build this example around the OTA capabilities built into the ESP-IDF framework (V4.2).
 The ESP-IDF OTA capabilities are quite sophisticated.
 In addition to optionally handling signed images, rollbacks, versioning etc, the framework provides the ability to do this over secure connections.

-The basic outline of how this happens is shown below.
+The basic outline of how this happens is shown in Figure(1)

 Information about the HTTPS server address could be made available to the node either as part of the initial flash of an image, or by booting the node into AP mode where a local host can initialize the device appropriately.